 Premium themes can be purchased from a number of theme marketplaces and theme developers.
 When selecting a premium WordPress theme, always make sure you buy from a reputable source, like ThemeForest.
 Just do a bit of research to be sure it’s a legit marketplace or individual with a solid track record.

 Premium WordPress themes will come with advanced features and usually provide better support options than free themes.
 They also often include integrated premium plugins to add extra functionality relevant to your theme’s niche.
-For more information on whether to choose a free or premium theme, check out our guide on selecting a WordPress theme.

 The Weebly themes are all pre-built, customizable, and incorporate a range of innovative features including parallax effects, video background options, custom fonts, and much more.
 Themes can be loaded into the drag and drop editor at a click of a button and come installed with images and all.
 All themes are free, responsive, and present modern and refreshing layouts and visuals.